-'''

-BUILD_TESTING

-OFF: by default, set to ON if you want to perform

-→build testing

-GATE_DOWNLOAD_BENCHMARKS_DATA

-OFF: by default, set to ON if you want to download

-→the benchmark data to run validation tests (with the command make test)

-GATE_USE_ECAT7

-OFF: by default, set to ON if you want to use this

-→library

-GATE_USE_GPU

-OFF: by default, set to ON if you want to use GPU

-→modules

-GATE_USE_ITK

-OFF: by default, set to ON if you want to access

-→DICOM reader and thermal therapy capabilities

-GATE_USE_LMF

-OFF: by default, set to ON if you want to use this

-→library

-GATE_USE_OPTICAL

-OFF: by default, set to ON if you want to perform

-→simulation for optical imaging applications

-'''
+BUILD_TESTING OFF: by default, set to ON if you want to perform →build testing GATE_USE_ECAT7 OFF: by default, set to ON if you want to use this →library GATE_USE_ITK OFF: by default, set to ON if you want to access \rightarrow DICOM reader and thermal therapy capal oil ities GATE_USE_LMF OFF: by default, set to ON if you want to use this ⇔library GATE_USE_OPTICAL OFF: by default, set to ON if you want to perform →simulation for optical imaging ap pplica atio ons GATE_USE_RTK OFF: by default, set to ON if you want to use this . ⇔toolkit GATE_USE_DAVIS OFF: by default, set to ON if you want to use the . →Davis LUT model GEANT4_USE_SYSTEM_CLHEP OFF: by default, set to ON if you want to use an . \hookrightarrow external CLHEP version